Summer of culture in Austurland

 Aside from the music that highlights much of the summer festivals, there are some concert series to check out:

-The Blue Church Concert Series in Seyðisfjörður is held each Wednesday evening from July 12 to August 9.
+The Blue Church Concert Series in Seyðisfjörður is held each Wednesday evening from in July (July 3 to 31).
 It’s a perfect way to appreciate one of the beautiful landmarks of this fjord, and there’s a diverse schedule that embraces folk bands, fusion, classical and more, with international performers too.

-The Cultural Center of Fjarðabyggð is based in Neskaupstaður and has some summer concerts planned, featuring well-known Icelandic artists such as beloved folk singer KK (June 29 and 30) and indie-folk singer Axel Flóvent (June 10).
+The Cultural Center of Fjarðabyggð is based in Neskaupstaður and has some summer concerts planned, featuring well-known Icelandic artists,

 In Eskifjörður, Tónlistarmiðstöð Austurlands (or Austurland‘s music center) also has some treats in their calendar.
-Events are held in the Eskifjörður church, with June 15 dedicated to ‘An Evening of Nordic Song’ and July 5 to classical music.
+Events are held in the Eskifjörður church.

 The best advice: ask around when you arrive in town (at your accommodation, at local cafes etc), and check out Facebook pages for events.
 You never know what you might stumble across!